Dog Poop Colors Decoded: A Crap-Tastic Guide to Canine Health

 If your dog’s poop remains green despite no recent dietary changes—or if it’s paired with symptoms like diarrhea, vomiting, or lethargy—it may be time to look beyond their food bowl and consider potential health concerns.
 While mild digestive upset may resolve on its own, persistent green stool or additional symptoms warrant a vet visit to rule out infections, inflammation, or organ-related issues.

 If your dog’s poop is chalky white, dry, or crumbly, the most common culprit is excess calcium in the diet.
 This often occurs in dogs fed a raw diet with too many bones or those consuming large amounts of calcium supplements.
-Unlike soft, well-formed stools, white dog poop is usually hard, brittle, and turns to dust when crushed due to undigested minerals.
+Unlike normal brown logs, white poop tends to be brittle and turns to dust when crushed.

 - Calcium supplements or fortified treats